 One of the biggest concerns for people newly diagnosed with diabetes is, "What can I eat?"
 Here, you'll find the answer to that question and more, with simple tips and advice to eat healthfully with diabetes so you can form a meal plan that will work for you.

 Healthy eating is the cornerstone of diabetes management and can make all the difference in balancing your blood sugar and preventing the long-term effects of diabetes.
-And while it sometimes feels overwhelming, it doesn't need to be complicated.
-Eating with diabetes can still be delicious, exciting and simple (browse our healthy diabetes-friendly recipes to see for yourself!).
-And while you don't need to totally give up the foods you love, you may need to make some changes to your diet, like adding in more vegetables, switching to whole grains and opting for leaner cuts of meal more often.
+Eating with diabetes can be delicious, exciting and simple (browse our healthy diabetes-friendly recipes to see for yourself!).
+And while you don't need to totally give up the foods you love, you may need to make some changes to your diet, like adding in more vegetables, switching to whole grains and opting for leaner cuts of meat more often.
 To make it easier to shift your eating habits, we have plenty of diabetes meal plans to follow along with (or simply use as healthy eating inspiration) and helpful articles to answer your questions about diabetes.
 But the most effective thing you can do to make sure healthy habits stick is to create an eating and exercise plan that works for you.

 Don't Miss: 7-Day Diabetes Meal Plan

 Here you'll learn how to create a diabetes meal plan that meets your individual needs for calories and carbohydrates, plus learn helpful tips (like easy portion control shortcuts and ways to incorporate exercise) to make it all as simple as can be.
 And remember, you don't have to do it alone.
 A diabetes educator or registered dietitian can help you figure it all out.